-2. An advanced course in three of four areas of Developmental Psychology.
+1. Students must take an advanced course in the three areas of Developmental Psychology listed below.
 Certain seminars may also fulfill these requirements.
 Below are a few examples of courses that will fulfill these requirements.
 Students may petition the developmental area chair to count courses not included on this list.

 - Cognitive Development: PSYC 42550 Cognitive Development, PSYC 33600 Cognition in Infancy, or PSYC 40850: Seminar on Mathematical Development

 - Language Development: PSYC 43200 Seminar in Language Development or PSYC 43680 Topics in Language and Gesture.

 - Social Development: PSYC 41115 Social Cognitive Development, PSYC 42220 Understanding Inequality as a Psychologist, or PSYC 33165 Multidisciplinary Perspectives on Morality.